slacknate/bbsed/README.md

 priority and the focus is on a well designed UI/UX that allows for intuitive palette editing and sharing.
 Some features, like the animation viewer, are present so the tool has use to people other than custom palette enthusiasts.

-# Upcoming Functionality
+# Slated Functionality (No ETA)

-* Sprite image content editing support - No ETA
+* Sprite image data editing
+* Frame data editing
+* Collision box editing

 # Known Issues